maidsafe/rfcs/0045-relocate-nodes/0045-relocate-nodes.md

 This node must then

-1. Concatenate the key 32768 times to create a chunk of 1Mb in size.

-2. Increment an integer value to the end of this message until the sha3 of the message has 5 leading zero's (a proof of work similar to [hashcash](https://en.wikipedia.org/wiki/Hashcash)).
-A simple script demonstrates this process with sha256 `time (perl -e '$n++ while`echo "A Public key$n"|sha256sum`!~/^00000/;print$n')`
+1. Create a `JoinProof` for D

-3. The current group (S) sends the join request with this nodes current ID + age incremented by 1.
+2. The current group (S) sends the join request with this nodes current ID + age incremented by 1.
 __if this is a new node then it must Send a join request to the joining group (via bootstrap as it is now), the receiving group will set the age at 0 for this node and relocate it on the first churn event (this join will create that churn event, effectively meaning immediate relocate).__

-4. This node then makes direct connections to each member of group (D) and then Sends this `proof` to each node in the joining group on connect to confirm ability to compute and transfer data.
+3. This node then makes direct connections to each member of group (D) and then Sends this `proof` to each node in the joining group on connect to confirm ability to compute and transfer data.
 Each member of the joining group will send the `NodeBlock` for the new Link when this is received.
 When the link validates this node is added to the routing table.